landres-cogentpeople/OpenAIVitalSigns/README.md

 ## Configuration

-* Edit the "apiKey.txt" file to include the OpenAI API key.
+* Create a file named "apiKey.txt" to include the OpenAI API key.
 * In this installation, you can use your favorite editor.
 However, for this example we will be using Windows Notepad.
-* Open the file for editing.

 ```bash
 notepad apiKey.txt